 5. Eggs and Sausage

-For a healthy snack on the run, choose a small handful of almonds, peanuts, walnuts, or pecans.
-Research shows that when people munch on nuts they automatically eat less at later meals.
+For a great snack on the run, take a small handful of almonds, peanuts, walnuts, or pecans.
+Research shows that when people munch on nuts, they automatically eat less at later meals.

 Skip the apple juice and the applesauce and opt instead for a crunchy apple.
 Whole fruit blunts appetite in a way that fruit juices and sauces don’t.

 One reason is that raw fruit has more fiber.
 Plus, chewing sends signals to your brain that you’ve eaten something substantial.